 FINEAMIN® chemicals come as “all-in-one” products with multiple components – film-forming amines, alkalizing amines and polyacrylates with cleaning and preventing effect.

 FINEAMIN® treatment is dispersing any existing iron oxide deposits and inhibits corrosion inside the pipes network by forming a thin magnetite film on all heat transfer, metal surfaces.
 The newly formed magnetite layer obstructs oxygen from getting to the metal parts, new deposits cannot be build up anymore as the polyamines barrier “repels” any water carried impurities and pH is kept under control.

 The district heating supply water goes through an endless cycle inside a closed pipeline system.
 And FINEAMIN® chemical mixtures travel with it, protecting all the individual parts of that local or distant heating city network all along the cycle:

 - the distribution pipe network, most expensive part of a district heating system,

-- any aditiional equipment: fittings, heat exchangers, condensate filters etc.
+- any additional equipment: fittings, heat exchangers, condensate filters etc.

-Furthermore, using polyamines with steam condensate from the city center to the district heating plant, can determine the reduction in iron contecnt and increase the lifespan of the filter cartridges from for condensate cleaning resulting in cost savings and plant availability.
+Furthermore, using polyamines with steam condensate from the city centre to the district heating plant, can determine the reduction in iron content and increase the lifespan of the filter cartridges from for condensate cleaning resulting in cost savings and plant availability.

-The conversion from hydrazyne to polyamines does not require much technical effort: the existing dosing tanks and pumps can to be used.
-Working with polyamines and storing them does not require any special sfety measures.
+The process of replacing hydrazine with filming amines does not require much technical effort: the existing dosing tanks and pumps can to be used.
+Working with polyamines and storing them does not require any special safety measures.